Cajsa von Zeipel

 Her two sculptures, Post Me, Post You and Celesbian Terrain at the 2022 New York City edition of the Frieze Art Fair at The Shed created a stir.
-Von Zeipel's work is currently the subject of a solo exhibition at the Rubell Museum.
+During the 2021-22 season, the Rubell Museum hosted a solo exhibition of Von Zeipel's sculptures and installations.
 Von Zeipel's work Seconds in Ecstasy (2010) is held in the permanent collection of the Gothenburg Museum of Art and currently on display is the art institution's sculpture hall.